tawi1/Tile-Prefab-Placer/docs/source/tabs.rst

 		* **Target object prefab root** : the created object is created by a child to the prefab root.
 		* **Target object parent of hit** : the created object is created by a child to the attached object.
 		* **Custom parent**	: user selected custom parent.
-		* **Relative prefab root path** : the created object is created by a child to the prefab root relative prefab root path.
+		* **Relative prefab root path** : the created object is created by a child to the prefab root regarding to prefab root path.
 	* **Delete components** : delete all unity-components of the object.
 			* Delete only map tile
 				or only MapTile component.